moritzxt/raumakustik/docs/index.rst

 Users can enter the volume of the room and areas of surfaces and subsurfaces.
 Materials for these surfaces can be choosen from a database.
 Custom materials can be added to that database.
 Additionally a number of persons can be added to the rooms equivalent absorption surface.
 Speech intelligibilty can be evaluated for different use cases like 'music' or 'education/communication' as described in DIN 18041.

-The calculations are based on statistical acoustics and calculation are based on the standards DIN EN 12354-6 and DIN 18041.
+The calculations are based on statistical acoustics and on the standards DIN EN 12354-6 and DIN 18041.

 Content
 ========